Frequently Asked Questions

 When are rehearsals?
 Do I have to be at every rehearsal?

 Each director has a different rehearsal schedule, but in general rehearsals are held on weekday evenings or weekends and run 6-8 weeks prior to opening night.
+Performers should also be prepared to be required to aid in set construction.
 The week beginning the Sunday before opening night is “tech week” with tech & dress rehearsals held every night.
 Attendance requirements are determined by the individual directors.

 Do actors get paid?